 Ideas and beliefs which have shaped American life since the Civil War.
 Special attention to the impact of Darwinian evolution, idealism, and pragmatism, modernist and anti-modernist attitudes, the South, and radical and conservative critiques of American society.

-HIST 4587G American Social and Cultural History 1865 to the Present ture, and popular culture.
+HIST 4587G American Social and Cultural History 1865 to the Present

 A study of the historical development of American Cultural and Social Movements, with an emphasis upon literature, art, architecture, and popular culture.